-Old or expired vaseline will usually appear discolored, have an odd texture or an “off” odor.
-If you notice anything like that about your, it’s probably time to toss it.
+Old or expired vaseline will usually appear discolored, and have an odd texture or an “off” odor.
+If you notice anything like that about yours, it’s probably time to toss it.

 How Should You Store Vaseline?

 Vaseline is easy to store for the long haul.
-Simply keep it in a tightly sealed container at or below room temp, and preferably in the dark.
-Anywhere from 75° to 50° Fahrenheit is fine.
+Simply keep it in a tightly sealed container at or below room temp, preferably in the dark.
+Anywhere from 70 °F to 75 °F (21 °C to 23 °C) is fine.

 What Happens If You Use Old Vaseline?

 Unless your Vaseline is over a decade old, and so long as it’s been stored properly, it’s unlikely to cause any real issues.
 This is because, as I’ve mentioned, vaseline doesn’t really have an active ingredient and it simply becomes less effective over time.